concord-consortium/czi-gravity/README.md

 ### Versions
 Adding query parameters to the url launches different versions of the model.
 * `forces-unknown` - Forces are not calculated automatically when user changes object selection.
+* `earth` = Object 2 is static to Earth.
+Force value is shown instead of force arrows.

 ### Testing